 My professional background includes working as a photographer, specializing in capturing emotional milestones like weddings, maternity, and family sessions.
 This work has taught me the power of presence, patience, and holding space for others’ vulnerability.
 Additionally, I’ve co-managed a growing wellness clinic, balancing operations with heart-centered support for clients in a healthcare setting.
 These experiences have strengthened my communication, organization, and empathy—skills I bring into the counseling room.

 Outside of school and work, I’m a mother, creative, and lifelong learner.
-I believe healing can happen in quiet moments and bold breakthroughs alike, and I’m honored to start this next chapter in my clinical journey.
+I believe healing can happen in quiet moments and bold breakthroughs alike, and

 Meet Kristy!